secretstartups/handbook/sites/handbook/source/handbook/marketing/strategy-performance/allocadia/index.html.md

 1. Map to a Line Item by ID, using the 7 digits found in Class: Name

-If Class: Name is not “- No Class -“, map to a Line Item by a match on the Existing Salesforce Campaign field If Class: Name is not “- No Class -“, map to a Line Item by a match on the Campaign Tag to be Created field If Class: Name is not “- No Class -“, map to a Line Item by a match on the Comments field.
+If Class: Name is not “- No Class -“, map to a Line Item by a match on the Existing Salesforce Campaign field If Class: Name is not “- No Class -“, map to a Line Item by a match on the Campaign Name to be Created field If Class: Name is not “- No Class -“, map to a Line Item by a match on the Comments field.

 2. If Department: Name field = [name], map to the activity plan with a matching Department: Name rollup panel field value